Service-oriented architecture: Criticism

 SOA has been conflated with Web services; however, Web services are only one option to implement the patterns that comprise the SOA style.
 In the absence of native or binary forms of remote procedure call (RPC), applications could run more slowly and require more processing power, increasing costs.
 Most implementations do incur these overheads, but SOA can be implemented using technologies (for example, Java Business Integration (JBI), Windows Communication Foundation (WCF) and data distribution service (DDS)) that do not depend on remote procedure calls or translation through XML or JSON.
 At the same time, emerging open-source XML parsing technologies (such as VTD-XML) and various XML-compatible binary formats promise to significantly improve SOA performance.

 Stateful services require both the consumer and the provider to share the same consumer-specific context, which is either included in or referenced by messages exchanged between the provider and the consumer.
 This constraint has the drawback that it could reduce the overall scalability of the service provider if the service-provider needs to retain the shared context for each consumer.
 It also increases the coupling between a service provider and a consumer and makes switching service providers more difficult.
 Ultimately, some critics feel that SOA services are still too constrained by applications they represent.

 A primary challenge faced by service-oriented architecture is managing of metadata.
 Environments based on SOA include many services which communicate among each other to perform tasks.
-Due to the fact that the design may involve multiple services working in conjunction, an Application may generate millions of messages.
+Because the design may involve multiple services working in conjunction, an Application may generate millions of messages.
 Further services may belong to different organizations or even competing firms creating a huge trust issue.
 Thus SOA governance comes into the scheme of things.

 Another major problem faced by SOA is the lack of a uniform testing framework.
 There are no tools that provide the required features for testing these services in a service-oriented architecture.
 The major causes of difficulty are: